evandrosouza89/dods-match-stats/README.md

 - Flag capture stats, including game score stats
 - Weapon stats

+What kind of output does it generate?
+- HTML report file
+- Integration with IPB board

 ## License
 dods-match-stats is licensed under the MIT License.
 A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.